How to Prevent Window Condensation

 Outdoor air finds its way into your home through all kinds of gaps and cracks, especially around older, uninsulated windows and doors.
 When outdoor humidity levels are high, that excess moisture enters your home with the rest of the outdoor air.
 If you notice indoor condensation on windows that aren’t otherwise affected by steam or humidity from other sources, it may be time to air-seal your home or replace your windows.
 (Take our one-question quiz to see how much longer your current windows will last.)

-If the same swipe test reveals condensation on the exterior side of your windows, it’s a good indication that your windows are working the way they should.
-The best dual-paned, energy-efficient windows are designed to reduce heat transfer through the glass from both inside and outside the home.
+If the same swipe test reveals condensation on the exterior side of your windows, it’s a positive indication that your windows are working the way they should!
+The best dual-paned, energy-efficient windows are designed to reduce heat transfer through the glass.
 What does that mean?

 Just like in your steamy bathroom, moisture in outside air will condense on cooler surfaces.
-We often see this as dew on the grass, but your windows also offer a perfect surface for condensation.
-If the surface temperature of your window glass is lower than the dew point, you’re likely to see condensation on the outside of the window.
-This indicates that your energy-efficient windows are keeping the warm air inside your house, and not transferring it to the exterior pane of glass – exactly how they should work!
-As the sun warms the exterior glass surface, the dew will evaporate.
+If the surface temperature of your window glass is lower than the dew point, you’ll see condensation on the outside of the window.
+This means your energy-efficient windows are keeping the warm air inside your house, and not transferring it to the exterior pane of glass – exactly how they should work!
+As the sun warms the exterior of the window, the condensation will evaporate.

-If you try the swipe test and can’t feel or remove the condensation from the surface of your window glass, the problem could be moisture trapped between the window panes.
+If you try the swipe test and can’t feel or remove the condensation from the glass, the moisture is trapped between the window panes.
 Unfortunately, this problem has no easy solution.

-As we mentioned, most energy-efficient windows have two panes of glass.
-The space between the panes is filled with an insulating gas such as argon.
-Over time, the seals keeping the argon in place can deteriorate.
+On dual-paned windows, the space between the panes is filled with argon or krypton gas to help insulate the window.
+Over time, the seals that keep the argon in place can deteriorate.
 Most windows seals break within 5 to 7 years.

-#4 – Once seals break, the problem will only get worse and lead to more issues
+Once window seals break, the problem will only get worse and lead to more issues, including:

 - Excessive fogging or condensation will make it impossible to see through the window glass.